RedChimera/IWD2EE/readme.md

 The alchemy quests can still be completed; you can still make histachii brew and poison vials.
 These items still offer benefits: the histachii brew allows you to sneak past yuan-ti without them attacking you, and the poison vials can now be used as consumables to poison your weapon as per the Envenom Weapon ability.

-Opening the door in the third floor of Dragon's Eye no longer requires you to put poison in the four pools in the area; you just have to kill Thorasskus.
-In addition, you can pass under the Eye of Sseth without being a histachii.

 ## Shorten the Dragon's Eye time loop questline to a single battle

 This component simplifies the final area of Dragon's Eye.
 Rather than having to go through a long time travel quest, you just fight one battle to prevent Izbelah from casting Temporal Stasis.
 The component changes some dialogs in Chapter 5 to make it clear why you're fighting Izbelah.